 Fleet GPS Tracking has been around for 15 years, and customers have gained a lot of experience in buying, comparing, and extracting more from their fleet tracking solutions.

 But as recently as a few years ago, a customer would get into a 5-year contract with their GPS tracking provider.
 Long-term contracts usually led to complacency on the provider’s part and a lowering of service standards.
 Customers have seen enough and have had enough of this.

 Customers also realized there was a flipside to the monthly fee that didn’t require a down payment for the device.
-Providers chose this strategy to encourage adoption, so the customer didn’t have to pay at once for all the devices that were fitted into the fleet.
-As the terms began to change, the shapes of the contract too changed; often, the customer was only worse off in the end.
+Providers chose this strategy to encourage adoption.
+The customer didn’t have to pay at once for all the devices in the fleet.
+As the terms began to change, the contracts changed too; often, the customer was only worse off in the end.